-Life Skills & Character Education
+Life Skills

 Curriculum Intent

 Life skills is a subject through which students develop the knowledge, skills and attributes they need to manage their lives now, and in the future.
 These skills and attributes help students to stay healthy, safe and prepare them for life and work in modern Britain.
-From making responsible decisions about drugs to succeeding in their first job interview, Life skills lessons help students to manage many of the most critical opportunities, challenges, and responsibilities they will face growing up.
+From making responsible decisions about drugs to succeeding in their first job interview, Life Skills lessons help students to manage many of the most critical opportunities, challenges, and responsibilities they will face growing up.

 Life Skills and PSHE will provide all students with the essentials they need to continue their life after school.
 It aims to prepare students in all the different aspects of life from managing finances to practicing safe sex.
-Life Skills will make our young people able to tackle the future with all its challenges.
+Life Skills will enable our young people to tackle the future with all its challenges.

 Autumn